loganpowell/spule/README.md

 not the other way around.

-I.e., start with building out the application state for your various routes and then "adorn" it with a UI.
+I.e., start with building out the application state for your various routes and then frame it with a UI.
+Think of the application state as your information architecture and the UI as your information interior design.
+While it's possible to start with the design and end with an information architecture, the customer journey can suffer from an over-reliance on "signage" for helping them navigate through the information.

+It's not uncommon to start an application/site design with a "site map".
+Think of this approach like a site map on steroids

 ## Advanced